hooki/llm-simple-staking/llm/contract.md

 2. Iterate through candidates: `IDAOCommittee.candidates(index)` for each index
 3. Get candidate details: `IDAOCommittee.candidateInfos(candidateAddress)`
 4. Get candidate name: `ICandidate.memo()` on the candidate contract

+### Important Implementation Notes

+**TON.approveAndCall() Data Encoding**: When calling `TON.approveAndCall()`, the data parameter must encode the DepositManager and Candidate addresses together using `abi.encode(depositManager, candidateContract)`.
+This is NOT a function call to DepositManager, but simply the two addresses encoded together.
+The WTON contract will handle the actual function call internally.